-Hazelwood power station produces over 15 million tonnes of greenhouse pollution each year.
-That’s almost 15 percent of Victoria’s greenhouse gas emissions and 3 percent of Australia’s greenhouse gas emissions, all on its own.
+Hazelwood burns brown coal, which is one of the most polluting ways to produce electricity.
+As a result, it pumps out more than 15 million tonnes of greenhouse pollution each year.
+That’s almost 15 percent of Victoria’s annual greenhouse gas emissions and 3 percent of Australia’s greenhouse gas emissions, all on its own!